Uncooldevs/mc-server-interaction/README.md

 # mc-server-interaction
-MC-Server-Interaction is a modern asyncio based library for interacting with Minecraft servers on your local machine.
+MC-Server-Interaction is a modern asyncio-based library for interacting with Minecraft servers on your local machine.

 ## Features
+- Modern interface using asyncio and callbacks
+- Manage multiple servers
   - Create Servers
   - Start and stop servers
   - Send commands
-- Modern interface using asyncio and callbacks
-- Manage multiple servers
+- Retrieve player information

 ## Roadmap